dwhelan/delegate_matcher/README.md

 Nil handling is only checked if ```allow_nil``` is specified.

-Note that matcher will raise an error if you use this when checking delegation to a constant or an object since the matcher cannot validate ```nil``` handling in these cases.
+Note that the matcher will raise an error if you use this when checking delegation to a constant or an object since the matcher cannot validate ```nil``` handling in these cases.

 ### Arguments